signing order signing order

 • Real Estate: In real estate transactions, the buyer typically signs first, followed by the seller.
 The lender often signs last to confirm financing.

-• Corporate Law: Some jurisdictions require the company secretary to sign documents, certifying board approval.
+• Corporate Law: Some jurisdictions require the company secretary to sign documents and certify board approval.

 • Government Contracts: Public sector agreements may need authorized government officials to sign in a set order.